-West Market Church is a vibrant congregation made up of people of all ages who gather to worship, learn, and serve together.
+West Market Church is a vibrant congregation made up of people of all ages and all walks of life who gather to worship, learn, and serve together.
 You are welcome here, whether you're young or old and no matter where you've been, what you've done, or who you are.
 We invite you to explore and learn more about us through our website.
 But the best way to get to know us is to visit, and join us in the worship of our Lord and Savior Jesus Christ.

 West Market Church

 Join us for one of our three worship services on Sunday mornings: